rmsk2/Hello_Foenix256_Jr/README.md

 ## Uploading programs to the F256 Jr.

-The first way to run a program on the real hardware is to mount an appropriately formatted SD card on your Linux machine and store the assembly program to run, let's call it `hello.bin` with a target address of $4000, on this card.
+The first way to run an assembly program on the real hardware is to mount an appropriately formatted SD card on your Linux machine and store the program, let's call it `hello.bin` with a target address of $4000, which you have compiled under Linux, on this card.
 Then transfer the card to your F256 Jr. and load the file with `bload "hello.bin", $4000`.
 Finally execute it using `call $4000`.

 Using the SD card is satisfactory for distributing finished programs but during dvelopmemt it does not feel very sustainable to switch a card dozens of times in a few hours over days or weeks.
 Another way to transfer a binary